 2nd place – Tranchet Vif / Atelier du Tranchet

 Christophe Corthay, 2nd placed in last year’s World Championships in Shoemaking, is one of the most creative persons I’ve ever met, who get an outlet for his creativity in many different ways, through various types of crafts, building amazing Lego creations, and of course making shoes.
-Together with Sebastian “Toulouz” Algans and Phillippe de Paillette he has created Atelier du Tranchet, with the shoe brand Tranchet Vif.
+Together with Christophe “Toulouz” Algans and Phillippe de Paillette he has created Atelier du Tranchet, with the shoe brand Tranchet Vif.
 Their shoes are almost always amazingly artistic pieces with loads of nifty details and clever, often crazy design solutions.

 Listen to Christophe Corthay speak about shoes and art in this episode of the Shoegazing Podcast.